hiimtmac/swift-receipt-parse/README.md

 # swift-receipt-parse

-A library for parsing apple receipts
+A library for parsing & validating apple receipts

 ## Overview

 This library helps to parse PKCS7 receipt data from Apple in its ASN1 form using only swift (no openssl needed).
-Some CMS structures copied from [swift-certificates](https://github.com/apple/swift-certificates) as there is non-public API.
-Right now no signature validation occurs and the signature and certificates are ignored.
+Some CMS structures copied from [swift-certificates](https://github.com/apple/swift-certificates) as they are non-public API.

 ## Getting Started